-A resident wishes to formally object to the closure of a footpath which runs from the south west to the northeast as from Matthews Lane to Gorton Mount Primary school.
+- A resident wishes to formally object to the closure of a footpath which runs from the south west to the northeast as from Matthews Lane to Gorton Mount Primary school. - Two of the best footpaths from Matthews Lane to Red Rose Forest would be lost.